kingxueyuf/predict-car-speed/README.md

-# predict-car-speed
+## predict-car-speed

-# Learn and Predict Vehicle Speed From A Video
+## Learn and Predict Vehicle Speed From A Video
 ![highway](images/highway.jpg)

 ## What Is The Question
-Given a 17:00 minutes video (20 fps), there's one label per frame which tells the vehicle velocity<br />
+Given a 17:00 minutes video (20 fps), there's one label per frame which tells the vehicle velocity <br />
 Given a 9:00 minutes video (20 fps), inference the vehicle velocity for each frame

 ## Dataset Exploration

-train.mp4 17:00 640*480
-train.txt 20400 lines label!
+data/train.mp4 is a video of driving containing 20400 frames.
+Video is shot at 20 fps. <br />
+data/train.txt contains the speed of the car at each frame, one speed on each line. <br />

+data/test.mp4 is a different driving video containing 10798 frames.
+Video is shot at 20 fps. <br />
+Your deliverable is test.txt <br />

 ### Train Dataset